“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AA: What about the bioweapon thesis, the idea that China purportedly enhanced the coronavirus to make it more harmful to humans?
 Doesn’t this have even more potential for a scandal?

 Yes, it does, and it’s sometimes combined with the lab-leak thesis: the weapon escaped.
 That is not really up for discussion.
-There’s no evidence, and that’s what science is about, not about coming up with a script for a thriller.
+There’s no evidence for this so far, and that’s what science is about, not about coming up with a script for a thriller.
 What one can do of course is to ask the ‘What if’-question.
 What if it was?
 There was an interesting article in Forbes, where a physician and biodefense expert simply asked himself: Would the SARS-CoV-2 virus make a “good” biological weapon?
 Result: Nah, not really.
 But of course it fits in well with the current trend, the popularity and also the new credibility of conspiracy theories.
-For a long time, conspiracy theories were stigmatised knowledge, now they are again accepted as legitimate, but only in certain sub-publics.
+For a long time, conspiracy theories were stigmatised knowledge, now they are again accepted as legitimate – but only in certain sub-publics.
 If the mainstream media would support this thesis, that would be risky.
 FOX and a few other lesser newspapers at least mention it.
 This is also a very interesting field of research: where does this need come from, what function do these narratives fulfill in society?
 That’s the real thriller from my point of view, it’s a hundred times more interesting.

 AK: What about the two scientists who claim to have identified inserted sections placed on the SARS-CoV-2 spike surface that explain how the virus interacts with cells in the human body?